MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Experimental Results

 \subsection{Experiment results on CODA}

-Table.\ref{tab:model_performance} shows our results on CODA compared to other state-of-the-art models.
-CODA contains different subsets, general perception task lies in a comprehensive understanding of critical road key entities in driving scenarios (denoted ``General''), regional perception task focus on understanding corner case objects when provided with specific bounding boxes (denoted ``Regional''), and driving suggestions task aims to formulat driving advice (denoted ``Suggest.'').
-The results are evaluated using GPT-4o, which is the same evaluation model according to CODA (denoted ``Score'').
-The reported results contains generalist open-source and closed-source models, also specialist models which are supervised finetuned on CODA training set.
-As can be seen from the table, with less than 3B parameters, the proposed MoSE exceeds other SOTA methods with much less parameters.
-TSLVLM$+$GPT4V have the best performance but it relies on GPT for refinement.
+Table~\ref{tab:model_performance} shows our results on CODA compared to other state-of-the-art models.
+CODA contains different subsets, general perception task lies in a comprehensive understanding of critical road key entities in driving scenarios (denoted ``General''), regional perception tasks focus on understanding corner case objects when provided with specific bounding boxes (denoted ``Regional''), and driving suggestions task aims to formulate driving advice (denoted ``Suggest.'').
+The results are evaluated using GPT-4o, which is the same evaluation model according to CODA (denoted as ``Score'').
+The reported results contain generalist open-source and closed-source models, as well as specialist models which are supervised finetuned on the CODA training set.
+As can be seen from the table, with less than 3B parameters, the proposed MoSE outperform other SOTA methods with far fewer parameters.
+TSLVLM$+$GPT4V has the best performance but it relies on GPT for refinement.

 At the bottom of the table, we compare MoSE with baseline methods, MoE, and SFT.
 The results indicate that incorporating MoE for scaling up the base model effectively improves performance.
 However, it also increases training difficulty and imposes higher demands on data.